From the founder of the Holosapiens Project

 • over-consumption of greasy, hot and spicy foods, and alcohol

-"Phlegm in the Lung" originates in the Spleen.
+"Phlegm in the Lung" often originates in the Spleen.

-One of the functions of the Spleen is to govern the water metabolism.
+One of the functions of the Spleen in traditional Chinese medicine is to govern the water metabolism.
 It is in charge of the separation, transportation, and movement of fluids.
 If the Spleen is deficient it cannot sufficiently transport fluids, which eventually will lead to accumulation of "dampness" or "internal dampness”.

 In Five Elements theory the Spleen belongs to element Earth and the Lung belongs to element Metal.
-In nature metal is contained in earth, thus Earth element “generates” Metal element.
-Since the Spleen is Earth and the Lung is Metal the Spleen is in a “generating relationship” with the Lung.
+Metal is contained in earth thus Earth element “generates” Metal element.
+Since the Spleen belongs to Earth and the Lung belongs to Metal the Spleen is in a “generating relationship” with the Lung.
 This means that if the Spleen is chronically imbalanced the Lung will become imbalanced as well.
-Chronic "dampness in the Spleen" will eventually transfer to the Lung and manifest as "phlegm in the Lung".

 Foggy Messy Landscape